Police minister says no to drug tests at work

 The Police Association agrees that staff shouldn't be given workplace drug tests.
 President Greg O'Connor says the public should be re-assured by the systems that police already have.

-Next story in National: Gay man's complaint against Church dismissed
+Next story in New Zealand: Gay man's complaint against Church dismissed

 Copyright © 2013, Radio New Zealand